Updated on December 22, 2016; January 24, 2021.

 14. FreeBarCodes.com: a great place to create Bookland barcodes for your publications.
 Free.

 15. Lynda.com: a great place for learning about publishing software.
-I spend a huge amount of time using this website.
+I spent a huge amount of time using this website.
 But now I have switched over to YouTube.com

 16. MailChimp.com: mailing list management.
 Free to a certain extent.